What is ZIMBOCASH?

 How do I join?

 Does it cost anything?

 We’re a broader community of people in Zimbabwe and around the world who have a passion for the country and for sound money and banking.
 ZIMBOCASH isn’t a corporation and neither is it one person.
 Rather, it is a collective of volunteers who have a vision for this simple idea – Zimbabwe is one of the few countries in the world where a decentralised fixed currency and banking system could be implemented by people living on the ground.
 You can read more about this on our first Fireside Chat letter

 The information you give us is secure – passwords are encrypted, the database has appropriate information security including two-factor authentication for our data engineers and appropriate fire-walls.

 How will it benefit me?

 Zimbabweans will be able to use their ZIMBOCASH to make payments, transfer offshore with ease and convert into international cryptocurrencies.
 ZIMBOCASH will be tradable on an international Bitcoin exchange.
 International buyers can only get their ZIMBOCASH by buying them from Zimbabweans.
-The current estimated price of ZIMBOCASH is US$ 0.02 each.
+The current price of ZIMBOCASH is approximately US$ 0.03 each.